Matthew-K310/obsidian/The New Covenant.md

 ### Second, the whole of the Old Testament points to Christ.

-The greatest example of this is the book of Isaiah.

-The Old Testament/Covenant was also the only part of the Bible that was written at the time of Jesus and makes up 75 percent of all Scripture.
 The Old Covenant set the groundwork for all that Jesus would do throughout the gospels, and it also gave us a glimpse of the good things to come.

     "For since the law has but a shadow of the good things to come instead of the true form of these realities, it can never"

-### For the third reason, we must ask another queston?
+The greatest example of this is the book of Isaiah.

+Twelve different chapters out of the sixty-six in Isaiah contain prophecies of the coming Messiah, and Jude taught last month on the topic of the Promised Messiah.
+We were in Isaiah 53 during that lesson, which is commonly referred to as the "suffering servant" chapter.
+There, we see one of the most important prophecies of Christ; that He would suffer and be sacrificed for our sins in order that we might have salvation.

+### Third, the Old Testament was the only part of the Bible available at the time of Jesus.

+The reason that this is important is that Jesus taught in accordance to the available Scriptures and commonly called back to certain passages and prophecies throughout the Old Testament.

+These reasons, along with the fact that the Old Testament makes up 75 percent of all Scripture, are a testament to the relevance and trustworthy nature of the Old Testament.

 ## What does it mean that Jesus fulfilled the Law?